DaehwanKimLab/hisat2/MANUAL.markdown

 </td></tr>
-<tr><td id="hisat-options-omit-sec-seq">
+<tr><td id="hisat2-options-omit-sec-seq">

-[`--omit-sec-seq`]: #hisat-options-omit-sec-seq
+[`--omit-sec-seq`]: #hisat2-options-omit-sec-seq

     --omit-sec-seq

 </td><td>

-When printing secondary alignments, HISAT by default will write out the `SEQ` and `QUAL` strings.
-Specifying this option causes HISAT to print an asterix in those fields instead.
+When printing secondary alignments, HISAT2 by default will write out the `SEQ` and `QUAL` strings.
+Specifying this option causes HISAT2 to print an asterix in those fields instead.

 </td></tr>